Artur-Gar/Telegram-Finance-Action-Detector/README.md

 - Extracting messages from relevant Telegram groups and channels using their **usernames or chat IDs**
 - Saving all messages **daily** into `.xlsx` files over the observation period

-📁 Output: A daily archive of all Telegram posts/messages
+📁 Output: A multitude of daily archives of all Telegram posts/messages

 ---